Note: This article is an introduction to my proposed new book.

 Kodavas also worship a few spirit deities like kulika, Pashana murthi, etc. who were imported from Tulunad or Kerala.

-In today’s circumstances, it is essential that we maintain our Kodava identity, instead of trying to embrace mainstream Hinduism where we do not belong.
+In today’s circumstances, it is essential to maintain the Kodava identity, instead of trying to embrace mainstream Hinduism.
 The belief in ancestor and nature worship is much more rational and scientific, compared to belief in myths and rituals which are alien to Kodava religious practices.
-It is best we remain Kodavas and not Hindus.